 - 180 degrees - suitable for left-handed users

 - 270 degrees

 - Work Area Options

-- Press Key- this is where you can set the functions of your 2 pen buttons and your pen nib settings (valid or invalid).
+- Press Key is where you can set the functions of your 2 pen buttons and your pen nib settings (valid or invalid).
 Setting your pen nib to invalid would disable it from functioning.
-More explanation on these settings below:
+More explanations on these settings are below:

-- Mouse Mode - the digital pen behaves like a mouse where the pen's location on the tablet's surface is not relative to that on the screen.
+- Mouse Mode - the digital pen behaves like a mouse where the pen's location on the tablet's surface is not relative to that on the screen/monitor.

 - Game Mode - reduces the error caused by pressure sensitivity needed for certain games.

 - Pressure Sensitivity Adjustment - adjust the pen pressure sensitivity.
 You can refer to this article: What do blue, yellow, and red squares mean, respectively, in Pressure Sensitivity Adjustment in the driver?
 What do the X-axis and Y-axis represent?

 - Pressure Test - the area where you can test your pen pressure sensitivity.